treyhunner/django-email-log/README.rst

    :target: https://requires.io/github/treyhunner/django-email-log/requirements
    :alt: Requirements Status/

-Django email backend that logs all sent emails.
+Django email backend that logs all sent emails to a database using a Django model.

 This app works with Django 1.11 to 3.0.